NikLeberg/tdd-platform/README.md

 Version in brackets is what was used at the time of writing.
 - cmake (3.18.4)
 - gcc (10.3.0)
+- cppcheck (2.3)
 - cmocka (1.1.5-2)
 - doxygen (1.9.1)

 A [Dockerfile](.devcontainer/Dockerfile) is available for easy setup of the needed tools.
-If VSCode or another supported editor is used the additional [devcontainer.json](.devcontainer/devcontainer.json) can be used to setup the environment automatically.
+Or even easier as prebuilt image on dockerhub [nikolodion/cmake-tdd](https://hub.docker.com/r/nikolodion/cmake-tdd).
+If VSCode or another supported editor is used one could also use the additional [devcontainer.json](.devcontainer/devcontainer.json) to setup the environment automatically.

 ## Usage